Qatar 2022: Argentine fan sleeps in the streets of Doha, waiting for the World Cup

 “I did 24 thousand kilometers in a month and a half.
 Everything to see the National Team, Leo (Messi) and the River players.
 A low cost World Cup could be said,” he said in a note with the Argentine channel TyC Sports.

-“First I stopped in Peru and then I went to Madrid, Barcelona, Paris, Turkey and I arrived here on September 7.
+“First I stopped in Peru and then I did Madrid, Barcelona, Paris, Turkey and I arrived here on September 7.
 I came early because I didn’t have tickets.
 On August 1 I was already in Madrid.
 I missed three flights and that’s how we are,” he said. .

 Lucas has made every effort to be there and survive until the World Cup.
 “I arrived here with a thousand euros.
 I spent three days without sleeping because they kicked me out.
 I asked for food, lodging, there are water sources here.
 I want to hold out until the end to see if I can get a ticket to the final.
 You have to make an effort because the reward is going to be nice.
 Eating is cheap, but lodging is expensive,” he said.